cybergarage/mupnp/README.md

 [![Build Status](https://github.com/cybergarage/mupnp/actions/workflows/make.yml/badge.svg)](https://github.com/cybergarage/mupnp/actions/workflows/make.yml)
 [![doxygen](https://github.com/cybergarage/mupnp/actions/workflows/doxygen.yml/badge.svg)](http://cybergarage.github.io/mupnp/)

-**mUPnP for C** is a development package for UPnP™ developers. mUPnP controls these protocols automatically, and supports to create your devices and control points quickly.
+mUPnP for C is a development package for UPnP™ developers.
+It provides a set of APIs to create UPnP™ devices and control points quickly and easily.
+This README file provides an overview of the package, its contents, and instructions on how to set up and use it.

+## Overview
-UPnP™ \* architecture is an open network to enable discovery and control of networked devices and services, such as media servers and players at home.

-UPnP™ \* protocols are based on many standard, such as GENA, SSDP, SOAP, HTTPU and HTTP.
-Therefore you have to understand and implement these protocols to create your devices of UPnP™.
+The UPnP™ (Universal Plug and Play) architecture is designed to enable the discovery and control of networked devices and services, such as media servers and players, within a home network.
+UPnP™ is based on several standard protocols, including GENA, SSDP, SOAP, HTTPU, and HTTP.
+To create UPnP™ devices, you need to understand and implement these protocols.

+mUPnP for C simplifies this process by handling these protocols automatically.
+It allows developers to focus on creating their devices and control points without worrying about the underlying protocol details.

 ![UPnP applications](doc/img/upnpapp.png)